nevanscott/uxui0120/_homework/interaction-design/native-mobile-report.md

 ---
 title: Add a Feature
 format: Design Report
-assigned: 17
+assigned: 21
-due: 22
+due: 23
 ---

-Write a report about your [Add a Feature]({{ site.baseurl }}{% link _projects/interaction-design/add-a-feature.md %}).
+Write a report about your [Native Mobile app]({{ site.baseurl }}{% link _projects/interaction-design/native-mobile.md %}).
 This may be similar to a written version of your presentation, but you'll have the opportunity to go into more detail.

-Next week, bring this with you to your 1-on-1 with one of the TAs, to review the project with them.
+In the next days, bring this with you to your 1-on-1 with one of the TAs, to review the project with them.

 Resources
 ---------